Higher gas prices have one silver lining: a higher IRS mileage deduction standard rate.

 2021 Standard IRS Mileage Reimbursement Rate

-The IRS rate per mile for business miles driven is 57.5 cents per mile, down from 58 cents per mile in 2019.
+The IRS rate per mile for business miles driven for business was 58.5 cents per mile, but for miles driven after July 1, 2022 it will be 62.5 cents per mile.

-The mileage deduction rate for miles driven for charity is 14 cents per mile, which is the same as 2019.
+The mileage deduction rate for miles driven for charity is still 14 cents per mile for all of 2022.

 Standard Mileage Rate Amount Tax Deduction